Nigel Thomas

-Nigel Thomas (born 1 February 2001) is a Dutch professional footballer who plays as a left winger for Paços de Ferreira.
+Nigel Thomas (born 1 February 2001) is a Dutch professional footballer who plays as a left winger for Eerste Divisie club ADO Den Haag.

 Club career

 Thomas joined Paços de Ferreira on 8 July 2022, signing a three-year contract.

+Thomas joined Danish Superliga club Viborg on 2 August 2023, agreeing on a deal until June 2026.
+In his debut for the club on 7 August, he scored the match-winning goal against OB to win 2–1.
+After one season with the club, it was rumoured that he would return to Portugal during the 2024 summer transfer window and was later confirmed on 23 July that he would be loaned out to Portuguese club C.D.
+Nacional on a one-year deal.
+During January, it was announced that his loan deal with Nacional had ended and he was instead loaned out to Académico de Viseu of Liga Portugal 2.

+Thomas was sold to Dutch club ADO Den Haag of the Eerste Divisie on 8 August 2025.
+He signed a two-year contract, with the option for an additional year.

 International career

 Born in the Netherlands, Thomas is of Curaçaoan descent.
 He is a youth international for the Netherlands.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.